spogburn/spogburn.github.io/_portfolio/content_strategy.md

 ## Process

+## Role

+I conducted the research and developed and implemented strategy for this newsletter.

 ### Persona development

 First, I developed a persona for the agency.
 This discovery process helped establish how the newsletter would sound and what topics were important for the newsletter to cover.

 **Agency Persona**
   ![Agency Persona]({{ '/images/agency_persona.png' | absolute_url }}){: .align-center}
 <br/>

 ### Competitive analysis
 I analyzed several existing email newsletters from companies in similar spaces.

-  I used this analysis to develop a structure for the email newsletter.
-We decided on
+We liked other newsletters that had:

 - A text-based structure, like a letter that arrives in your inbox.
-  - Regular links in topical areas relevant to the agency’s persona.
+ - Regular links in topical areas relevant to the agency’s personality or mission.
-  - A regular self-improvement section to nod to the need for mindfulness in business and life.

 ### Style guide

-  After conducting research, the strategy we decided on was to have the newsletter feel like a small weekly conversation from the agency that subscribers are “in” on.
-We also wanted subscribers to know that the agency was interested in their growth as well as its own.
+We wanted the newsletter to feel like a weekly conversation from the agency that subscribers are “in” on.
+We also wanted subscribers to know that the agency was interested in their growth as well as its own, so we wated to share ways to improve their companies and themselves.
 With input from other stakeholders, I created the following style guide:

   - Written in a letter-type format, with a salutation of “Hi Friends” or something similar.
   - Signed by the author for that week.